 Purpose

-Offers financial aid and technical assistance to states, local governments, and Indian tribal governments to plan, develop, and implement comprehensive efforts to identify, respond to, treat, and support those impacted by the use and misuse of opioids, stimulants, and other substances.
-Aims to reduce substance misuse, overdose deaths, and their effects on crime victims by strengthening cross-system planning and coordination to deliver various treatment, supervision, and recovery support services that are evidence based and culturally appropriate to individuals involved with the criminal justice system and their family members.
-Includes community-based prevention and harm reduction efforts, as well as diversion and emergency response programs to enhance community safety and support historically underserved and marginalized populations affected by substance misuse.
+Offers financial aid and technical assistance to states, local governments, and Native American tribal governments to develop, implement, and expand comprehensive efforts to identify, respond to, treat, and support those impacted by the use and misuse of opioids, stimulants, and other substances.
+Aims to reduce substance misuse, overdose deaths, and their effects on crime victims by increasing collaboration among community stakeholders to deliver various treatment, supervision, and recovery support services that are evidence based and culturally appropriate to individuals involved with the criminal justice system and their family members.
+Includes community-based prevention and harm reduction efforts, as well as emergency response programs, diversion, court-based or prison/jail-based programs and services to enhance community safety and support historically underserved and marginalized populations affected by substance misuse.

-Comprehensive Opioid, Stimulant, and Substance Use Site-Based Program (COSSUP) funding consists of two categories:
+Comprehensive Opioid, Stimulant, and Substance Use Site-Based Program (COSSUP) funding consists of 2 categories:

-2. Category 2 - States: Funds state efforts to implement and enhance program activities in one or more of the allowable activities detailed under Category 1 in a minimum of six geographically diverse county, local, regional, or tribal jurisdictions.
+- Category 2 - States: Funds state efforts to implement and enhance program activities in 1 or more of the allowable program activities in a minimum of 6 geographically diverse county, local, regional, or tribal jurisdictions.
 Category 2 applicants apply on behalf of localities, tribal entities, or regions within a state and assist with project implementation.

 Program activities under categories 1 and 2 include: